Dmitry Likhachev: Education (1931 – 1947)

+Academic career and legacy (1947 – 1999)

 In 1947 Dmitry Likhachev received his Doctorate in Philology, having presented his thesis "Essays on the History of Annalistic Literary Forms of the 11th–16th Centuries".
 Three years later he became a professor at the Leningrad State University.
 From 1953 he was a corresponding member - and from 1970 a member of the Academy of Sciences of the USSR.

 1950 marked the publication of Likhachev's two-volume edition containing unique, important literary works translated into the modern Russian language: The Primary Chronicle, a history of Kievan Rus' from the 9th to the 12th centuries, and The Lay of the Host of Igor, an account based on a failed raid by Prince Igor Svyatoslavich of Novgorod-Seversk against the Cumans in 1185.

 Dmitry Likhachev was not a scientist detached from everyday life.
 From the 1950s he began a campaign to save the wooden temples of the Russian North and to preserve the historical appearance of Russian cities.
 He helped found the museums of Dostoevsky, Pushkin and Pasternak.

 In 1953 Likhachev was admitted into the Soviet Academy of Sciences as a corresponding member.
 He defended Andrei Sakharov, Aleksandr Solzhenitsyn and other dissidents during their persecution by Soviet authorities.

-In the 1960s Likhachev was one of the initiators of the movement for the protection of historical monuments, libraries and archives.
+In the 1960s Likhachev was one of the initiators of a movement for the protection of historical monuments, libraries and archives.
 Thanks to Likhachev many monuments were saved, including Marina Tsvetaeva's flat in Moscow, the Nevsky Prospect in Leningrad (which was supposed to be turned into a shopping street) and Aleksandr's Garden.
 In the 1980s he headed the Soviet (later renamed Russian) Cultural Fund, supporting the process of the Orthodox Church's reclaiming of its temples, formerly appropriated by the Soviet government.
 The scientist also participated in the preservation of national minorities in danger of dying out while aiding the return to Russia of émigré public and cultural figures.

-In 1980 Likhachev was one of the members of the Academy of Sciences who refused to sign a letter requesting the expulsion the famous scientist Andrei Sakharov from the Academy because of Sakharov's public disapproval of the dispatch of Soviet troops to Afghanistan in 1979.
+In 1980 Likhachev was one of the members of the Academy of Sciences who refused to sign a letter requesting the expulsion of the scientist Andrei Sakharov from the Academy because of Sakharov's public disapproval of the dispatch of Soviet troops to Afghanistan in 1979.

-Despite his busy social life, Likhachev still spent a lot of time on scientific work.
+Despite his busy social life, Likhachev still spent a lot of time on philological work.
 Focusing on Old Russian literature, he developed the concept of artistic time and space.
 In 1969 the researcher was awarded with the USSR State Prize for his work "Poetics of Old Russian Literature".